Package Q Strike: Strike

-Approaching their targets, the "downtown" aircraft (flying F-16s with newer model engines) passed F-16s on the way to, rolling in on, and leaving targets all in a hostile environment.
-On their way to downtown, the F-4 "Wild Weasels" left, being low on fuel.
-This left the F-16s and F-15Cs alone against the air defenses.
-As Maj.
-John Nichols rolled in to strike his target, the Iraqi Air Force Headquarters, he heard the Weasels call that they were leaving.
+The "downtown" aircraft, F-16s with newer model engines chosen for their greater performance, and their escorts passed other F-16s which were on the way to, rolling in on, and leaving targets, all in a hostile environment.
+While these aircraft were still making their way to downtown, the F-4 "Wild Weasels" ran low on fuel and departed.
+This left the F-16s and F-15Cs alone against the capital city's air defenses.
+Maj.
+John Nichols heard the Weasels call that they were leaving as he rolled in to strike his target, the Iraqi Air Force Headquarters.
 Cloud cover obscured the target; Nichols rolled off to turn to an alternate target, an oil refinery which was under attack by a portion of his formation.

-Up to this point, the Iraqis had fired most of their SAMs ballistically.
-Within a short time of the Weasel call that they were leaving, SAMs directly engaged Nichols' flight.
-Many SAMs were now guided and most of his flight had to take evasive action, which included "last-ditch maneuvers" such as jettisoning fuel tanks and bombs.
+Up to this point, the Iraqis had fired most of their SAMs ballistically, meaning they were not under guidance when launched.
+Within a short time of the Weasel call that they were leaving, however, SAMs directly engaged Nichols' flight.
+Many SAMs were now guided on direct trajectories toward the aircraft and most of his flight had to take evasive action, which included "last-ditch maneuvers" such as jettisoning fuel tanks and bombs.
 Approximately half of the flight struck the oil refinery; others were en route to alternate targets when SAMs engaged and forced them to jettison ordnance.

 SAMs hit one F-16 just as the last bombs were striking the oil refinery.
-As the flight egressed Baghdad, evading SAMs, another missile impacted near another F-16.
+A second missile impacted near another F-16, damaging it, as the flight evaded SAMs during their egress from Baghdad.
 Both aircraft were lost, but their pilots survived the war as POWs.
-One of the two lost aircraft managed to fly for 150 miles on the return route after taking an SA-3 missile just south of Baghdad, before the engine quit.
-In all, the participants in the wild ride over the capital counted twenty SAMs in the air; one pilot dodged no fewer than six.
+One of the two lost aircraft took a hit from an SA-3 missile just south of Baghdad but managed to fly for 150 miles on the return route before the engine quit.
+In all, the participants in the engagement counted twenty SAMs in the air; one pilot dodged no fewer than six.
 Many of the F-16 aircraft sustained major or minor damage, but stayed airworthy.